Skip to main content

 16 END_SEC

-In line 01 there is the definition of the module name "Persistence".
-IMPLEMENTED_BY defines the function block "PersitenceFB" which contains the logic of the module.
+The module name is defined in Line 01.
+IMPLEMENTED_BY defines the "PersistenceFB" function block which contains the logic of the module.
 This function block must derive from IModule.
-In line 02 the section MetaData begins and it ends with line 08.
+The MetaData section begins in Line 02 and it ends in Line 08.
 This section contains five definitions.
-The possibility of nested sections is shown in the section Toplevel (lines 09–16) which contains the subsection STANDARD_TASK (line 10).
+The possibility of nested sections is shown in the Toplevel section (Lines 09–16) which contains the STANDARD_TASK subsection (Line 10).

 Syntax of the module declaration

-In this section the syntax and the allowed syntactic structure of a module declaration will be explained.
+In this section, the syntax and the allowed syntactic structure of a module declaration is explained.

-In the following scanner tokens will be written in capitals (example: ID).
-Non-terminals of the grammar will be written in curly brackets (example: {Entry}).
+In the following scanner tokens is written in uppercase (example: ID).
+Non-terminals of the grammar is written in braces (example: {Entry}).

 Lexical analysis (scanner)

-In the first step so-called tokens (or lexemes) will be created from the characters of the module declaration (example: keywords, constants, identifiers).
+In the first step, tokens (or lexemes) are created from the characters of the module declaration (example: keywords, constants, identifiers).

-Whitespace as well as newline/linefeed characters separate tokens, but will be ignored otherwise.
-Comments will also be ignored for the further treatment of the declaration.
+Whitespace as well as the newline and linefeed characters separate tokens, but are ignored otherwise.
+Comments are also ignored when processing the declaration.
 (Comments can be written in a single line (//") or multiline comments ((* and *)) as in to ST language.
 Multiline comments can be nested.

 Basically a token has always a maximal length.
-For example a123 will be interpreted as an identifier and not as an identifier a followed by a literal 123.
+For example, a123 is interpreted as an identifier and not as an identifier a followed by a literal 123.

-The order of the tokens in the list below shows their priority.
-For example the input MODULE will be understood as keyword and not as identifier.
+The order of the tokens in the list below shows their priority, as described below.
+For example, the MODULE input is understood as keyword and not as identifier.

 .
 List of all available tokens: